spotify/snakebite/doc/source/index.rst

 by using the ``HADOOP_JOBCLIENT_JAR`` environment variable.

 Also, make sure the ``JAVA_HOME`` environment variable is set.

+.. note:: Different Hadoop distributions use different protocol versions.
+Snakebite and the tests default to version 7 (CDH 4.1.3), but if you want to test with different protocol versions (HDP 2.0 uses version 8), set the ``HADOOP_PROTOCOL_VER`` environment variable to the apropriate version number.

 .. note:: A hadoop installation is only required for testing.